 The Jibility App follows the steps on the Jibility Canvas which is described in the Jibility Book and illustrated below.

-During the process of defining her Objectives, Jenny also linked each Objective to the corresponding Challenge.
-Doing so helped her to understand whether she has missed any Objectives.
+During the process of defining her objectives, Jenny also linked each objective to the corresponding challenge (as shown below).
+Doing so helped her to understand whether she has missed any objectives.